Southern Sampler: Sea, City & Countryside

 Explore the 'other side' of Central America – where Spanish is heard less than English or Kriol, and Latin beats give way to reggae rhythms and Garifuna drumming.
 This east-coast route shows off the rich cultural blend and wild natural scenery that make the Caribbean unique.

 From Chetumal, catch a boat to chilled-out, budget-friendly Caye Caulker, Belize for some days of sunning, swimming and snorkeling.
 Return to the mainland via Belize City, perhaps sneaking in a side-trip to the Belize Zoo.
 If you're up for some more island-hopping, catch the bus to Dangriga, from where you can get a boat to Tobacco Caye.
-Here you can snorkel right off the shore, and there are plenty of hammocks to go around afterwards.
+Here you can snorkel right off the shore, and there are plenty of hammocks to go around afterward.
 Hopkins is also a laid-back Garifuna town with a beach, if you prefer to stay on the mainland.

 You'll save yourself some time and hassle if you can catch the weekly boat from Placencia direct to Puerto Cortés, Honduras.
 Otherwise, continue south through Toledo to Punta Gorda to catch a more frequent boat to Puerto Barrios, Guatemala.
 Then take a minibus to the Honduras border at Corinto.

 Buses run to La Ceiba, via San Pedro Sula.
 Along this coastline, there are countless attractions that are unique to this region, including river-rafting on the Río Cangrejal and visiting the Garifuna village of Sambo Creek.
 The Bay Islands are an absolute must for divers (or would-be divers).